18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/ml-in-production/index.md

 ![ai-surgeon][ai-surgeon]

 Model interpretability is important to understand why the model makes that prediction/decision.
-Otherwise, we might feel uncomfortable with trusting it.
-It also makes the process of debugging, monitoring, and improving the model easier.
+Otherwise, we might feel uncomfortable trusting it.
+It also makes debugging, monitoring, and improving the model easier.

-> While most of us are comfortable with using a microwave without understanding how it works, many don't feel the same way about AI yet, especially if that AI makes important decisions about their lives.
+> While most of us are comfortable using a microwave without understanding how it works, many don't feel the same way about AI yet, especially if that AI makes important decisions about their lives.

 ### Addons

 Most companies cannot pursue pure research unless it leads to short-term profitable applications.

-Nowadays, more people and organizations in different fields want to find applications for them due to the easy accessibility of state-of-the-art models.
+Nowadays, more people and organizations in different fields want to find applications due to the easy accessibility of state-of-the-art models.
 That's why the majority of ML-related jobs are in ML production.

 ## Traditional software vs. ML systems

-ML production would be a much better place if ML experts were better software engineers.
+ML production would be a better place if ML experts were better software engineers.
 Many traditional software engineering tools can be used to develop and deploy ML applications.

 ![ml-engineering][ml-engineering]